-Mikey is a skateboarder and artist who’s currently living in Tokyo, Japan.
+Mikey is a skater and artist who’s living in Tokyo, Japan.

 At the moment I live in Japan and am travelling as much as possible.
 I teach English to make a living, and I skate, make art, and learn Japanese when I’m free.
 I made the decision last year to cut my work hours down so I can focus on being creative, so I’m currently working three days a week.

 I subconsciously look for skateble spots all the time and have always looking at my environment and wondered,‘what is possible here?’ . -That process has been happening since I can remember anything – When I was a kid, I used to play with sticks, and pretend they were swords, then my dad left an old car in our garden, and my brother and I pretended it was a castle.